vamshikrishna55/Fake-News-Detection/Readme.md

 ✔ **ROC Curve & AUC Score** – Analyzes model's discriminatory power

 ---
+## 📂 Dataset Download
+Due to its large size, the dataset can be downloaded from [Google Drive](https://drive.google.com/file/d/1kUyHhhZEU998eWRo_yLoyKlNuhmTrDXB/view?usp=sharing).

 ## 📌 How to Run the Project
 1️⃣ **Clone the repository**